How to Make Walking Part of Your Lifestyle

 First, I got a pedometer.
 Once I decided I needed to stop sitting so much and just move more (outside of exercising), I wanted to quantify!
 As an exercise physiologist and technology geek, pedometers are made for me.
 Once I got one, I was very motivated to walk more because I could see my progress in a numerical way.
 This is just like the phenomenon that happens when you make people write down their food, because of their awareness, they end up eating less.
 Seeing your step count makes you want to step more or reach a goal.
 10,000 steps is mine.
 My current recommendation is the FitBit Charge if you are in the market.

 Second, I found good routes.
 I found some short ones and some longer ones through exploration around my neighborhood.
 A got some off-road ones too where I could let the dog off leash to run around.

 Third, I got something to listen to.
 I opted to only listen to podcasts in my car about a year before I started walking regularly, so I had a strong playlist.
 I added some more to my queue since I had much more listening time on my hands now.
 I listened to a year’s worth of the Paleo Solution in about a month.
 I already had some good quality Bluetooth headphones so I was off.
 Here are my audio recommendations.

-Pro Tips: I opted later for these headphones as they have average audio but great battery life and strong reception.
-My other ones which were twice the price would sometimes cut out with my phone in my pocket.
-I use the DoggCatcher podcast player for Android and play it at 1.5x speed.
+Pro Tip: I use the DoggCatcher podcast player for Android and play it at 1.5x speed.
 That’s 15 minutes of audio in 10 minutes of listening for the mathematically challenged.
 You can slowly increase it from 1x to 1.3x to 1.5x if it sounds too fast initially.
 I am used to it now.
 Regular speed sounds really slow to me now.